enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 to best model our covariates of interest, we then created a new personality type variable (extracting whether a person is an introvert or extrovert) and a POC indicator variable instead of individual races.
-Furthermore, we determined that missing data was not an issue, as it occurred in low frequency and was not patterned in nature.
+We also used contestants’ home states to code contestants into a region based on census regions and divisions of the United States.$^{6}$ Furthermore, we determined that missing data was not an issue, as it occurred in low frequency and was not patterned in nature.
 The final dataset used in the analysis contains unique information for each